Technology

 Who is eligible?
 Eligibility is based on whether you receive certain income-related benefits and ether own your home or rent privately.

 How can I apply?
-Online.
+Online

 Npower - free insulation or boiler if on selected benefits

 What can I get?
-Free loft, cavity wall and external wall insulation.
+Free or subsidised loft, cavity wall and external wall insulation.
 And also a free boiler.

 Who is eligible?
 Eligibility is based on where you live, the type of home you live in and whether you receive certain income-related benefits.
-You don't need to be an Npower customer.
+You don't need to be an Npower customer, but you do need to own your home or rent it privately.

 SSE - discounts on insulation or boiler if on selected benefits